0xjjpa/github-patterns/README.md

 # github-patterns
-What languages got the most GitHub stars in 2016?
+Which languages got the most GitHub stars in 2016?